humio/python-humio/CONTRIBUTING.rst

    * Propose fixes to open issues via a pull request.

 We suggest that you create an issue on GitHub before starting to work on a pull request, as this gives us a better overview, and allows us to start a conversation about the issue.
-We also encourage you to seperate unrelated contributions into seperate pull requests.
+We also encourage you to separate unrelated contributions into different pull requests.
 This makes it easier for us to understand your individual contributions and faster at reviewing them.

 Setting Up `humiolib` For Local Development
 ===========================================